josh-works/futbol/readme.md

 - do this _quickly_. for a variety of reasons, I'm working on "shipping quickly"
 - advance the state of current Turing students who avail themselves of this resource, _even if it's while they're doing the Futbol project_
 - be accessible enough that someone who isn't even _in_ Turing could follow along, and probably gain some useful knowledge along the way.
 At minimum they'd get a laugh from at least one or two gifs ahead.
+- Be "advanced" enough that someone who's about the level of a Turing grad a few months (or a year) out of Turing will still glean things of value.
+- Exemplify design considerations expressed in the various Ruby books I have lying around.
+- Learn some super useful things about exploring in Git how files evolve over time.

 ### Constraints